typora/typora-issues/README.md

 # How to participant.

-Click `issue` from right side, and join the conversation!
+Click `issue` tab, and join the conversation!

+For bug reports, please provide OS version and Typora version and if possible, detailed steps to reproduce the bug.